csaddison/csaddison.github.io/index.md

 # Skills

-* Programming in Python, Mathematica, and SQL
+* Programming ​in Python, JavaScript, WebGL, Mathmetica, MATLAB, and SQL
-* 3D modeling in SolidWorks and Blender
+* 3D CAD​ expertise in SolidWorks, Autodesk Fusion360, and Blender
-* FEA anlysis in COMSOL
+* Data analysis​ experience in Python with pandas, numpy, vectorized functions, and machine learning using sk-learn & Tensorflow
-* 2D design, sketching, drafting, and photography
+* Graphic design​ with Adobe Photoshop, Illustrator, and InDesign; sketching, drafting, and photography
-* Rapid prototyping with 3D printing, CNC routing and fabricating
+* Rapid prototyping​ with 3D printing, CNC routing, machining, and breadboarding
-* Circuit design and testing, analog and digital
+* Analog electronics experience with oscilloscope testing, signal processing, PSpice simulation, and PCB layout in Autodesk Eagle
 * Machine learning and cellular automaton simulations
-* Data analysis and signal processing
-* Compelling written, oral, and visual presentations

 # Experience